-KD3 9753 Ivanhoe Crossing Ivanhoe Road 2 History The original crossing was constructed in the 1930s.
-A small team was established in 1950 to construct the 27 Wyndham-Nicholson Road.
+9753 Ivanhoe Ivanhoe Road 2 History 27 Crossing The original crossing was constructed in the 1930s.
+A small team was established in 1950 to construct the Wyndham-Nicholson Road.
+The Ivanhoe Crossing was an crossing being up to 35 feet under water.
+The equipment and materials for Ivanhoe Crossing were pavement is 16 feet in width with some wider sections to permit some parking and passing.
+The Wyndham-Nicholson Road was funded by the Federal · 1 is a popular tourist attraction.
+Significance Ivanhoe Crossing has historical significance as it provided (and the waters of the Ord River flow over the Crossing.
+9753 The original crossing was constructed in the 1930s.
+A small team was established in 1950 to construct the Wyndham-Nicholson Road.
 The Ivanhoe Crossing was an essential part of this road as it enabled crossing of the Ord River.
 The crossing was raised and upgraded in 1952/1953, completed on New Year's day in 1954.
 The crossing had previously been impassable for more than three months of the year in every wet season when river flows would result in the crossing being up to 35 feet under water.
 The equipment and materials for Ivanhoe Crossing were transported from Perth by State Ships, including 20 tonnes of cement.
 Aggregate was sourced locally.
 Approximately 750 empty 44 gallons drums were used to provide the formwork for the 125 culverts under the main part of the Crossing.
 The pavement is 16 feet in width with some wider sections to permit some parking and passing.
 The Wyndham-Nicholson Road was funded by the Federal Government with the funds allocated by the State's Main Roads Commission.
 The Crossing was constructed in hot and difficult conditions with the workers camped on the south bank.
 Although the Crossing was essentially superseded by the Diversion Dam bridge in 1962, it was 'restored' in c.1983, and continues to form an essential link in the local road network and is a popular tourist attraction.
 Significance Ivanhoe Crossing has historical significance as it provided (and still provides) a crossing of the Ord River, since the 1930s, and more reliably as an essential part of the Wyndham-Nicholson Road constructed in the early 1950s.
 The original crossing enabled pastoralists to avoid the rigours of the stock route.
-Ivanhoe Crossing has aesthetic significance which is reflected in its ability to attract large numbers of tourists that come to watch the waters of the Ord River flow over the Crossing.